Iam-Sumithra/linux/docs/02-Working-With-Shell-Part-I/01-Introduction-to-Shell.md

 - Remember the home directory is unique for each user.
 Another user called **`allen`** will have a different home directory which by default created under **`/home/allen`**.

   ##### Why do we need a home directoy?
-  - The home directory allows users to store their personal data in the form of files and directories
+  - <mark>The home directory allows users to store their personal data in the form of files and directories</mark>
   - Each user in the system gets their own unique home directory with complete access to it (to be able to save, retreive , delete data).
   - Think of it as a dedicated locker assign to you in which you can store or retreive items.
-  - Other users can't access your files and folders with in your home directory (only you can).
+  - <mark> Other users can't access your files and folders with in your home directory (only you can).</mark>

 **Note** : The representation of the home directory is represented as by the `~ (tilde symbol).`